ialekseev/Antler/README.md

 Goals
 --------------
 + To use common syntax to work with different ORMs, so we could easily substitute one ORM with another.
-+ To support multiple storages at the same time.
-+ To have strong architectural base including UnitOfWork/DataSession/Repository etc. notions.
++ To have very easy "fluent" configuration.
 + To be fully pluggable.
 For example, it should be damn easy to choose which ORM, database or IoC container to use.
++ To support multiple storages at the same time.

 Usage examples